viveksahani/Employee-Management-System/README.md

 A fully responsive with database connection employee management system developed for windows form application using .net c#

 <b>Note:</b>
+<br>Instruction to setup :-</b>

+<b>Step 1: </b>
+create a database named 'ems' inside it create a table named 'employee' with following details exactlly-

+create table employee (id int primary key, name varchar(100) not null, address varchar(255) not null, contact varchar(10) not null, email varchar(100) not null, designation varchar(100) not null, department varchar(100) not null, joinDate varchar(10) not null, wageRate int not null, workedHour int not null
+);

+<b>Step 2: </b>
+Copy your SQL server name and paste at Data Source name present in 'AddEmployee.cs', 'Form1.cs' and 'Form2.cs' files

+<b>That's all enjoy</b>

 This is the main page: